 Joint Degree Programs

-While similar to dual degree programs, joint degree programs have one key difference.
+While similar to dual degree, joint degree programs have one key difference.
 Credits taken for one course are transferable to the other degree, which means earning a joint degree may take less time – as much as a year – than a dual degree program.

 Beside HR, common specialized MBA degrees include finance, marketing, entrepreneurship and healthcare administration.
 Some schools offer extremely specialized MBAs, such as media studies; oil, gas and energy; supply chain management and aviation.
 Companies hiring in this areas look for people with specialized degrees.
 On the downside, the traditional MBA focuses on learning that is readily switched between industries, while the specificity of a specialized MBA is somewhat more limiting.
 However, specialized MBAs do teach general and specific management principles.